Feds Crack Down on Blue-State Workarounds of Trump Tax Reform Deduction Limits

-About a third of taxpayers in New York and California took the SALT deduction in the recent past, with the average deduction being over $21,000 in New York and about $17,000 in the Golden State.
+About a third of taxpayers in New York and California have taken the SALT deduction in the recent past, with the average deduction being over $21,000 in New York and about $17,000 in the Golden State.
 Over 40 percent of taxpayers in Connecticut and Maryland took it, too.
 Unsurprisingly, state officials immediately began developing “workarounds” that would maintain the value of the SALT deduction without violating federal tax laws.
 The most common involves reclassifying some state tax payments as charitable contributions:

 New York, Connecticut and New Jersey have adopted proposals allowing taxpayers, to varying degrees, to sidestep the SALT cap by recharacterizing their state and local tax payments as charitable contributions, which remain fully deductible.
 Other blue states like California and Illinois have considered similar moves.